top of page

 Legacy is about withstanding shifts and trends, yet staying present in people's minds

-We love the story of sudden breakthroughs... the founder who "came out of nowhere" with a ground-breaking idea, the product that "blew up" and captures a market in days.
-People begin celebrating overnight sensations, and we are tempted to believe that success is a matter of timing, luck or the right spark at the right moment.
-These stories are tempting because they promise immediate results.
-They suggest that years of patient work can be bypassed with a big leap.
-But these stories are rarely true.
+We love the story of sudden breakthroughs... the founder who "came out of nowhere" with a ground-breaking idea.
+The product that "blew up" and captures our attention in a matter of days.
+People celebrate overnight sensations, and we assume that success is a matter of luck.
+These kind of stories make us believe that entrepreneurship will guarantee immediate results.
+When we hear stories like this, we believe that years of patience can be bypassed with a big leap.
+But these stories don't reveal everything.
 What looks like overnight success is almost always the culmination of long, unseen efforts.
-The quiet years rarely make the headlines, yet they are where the foundations of success are formed.
-Behind the "overnight" breakthrough are times spent improving, experiments that failed repeatedly, and building discipline when there was no crowd.
-The visible moment is only the tip of an iceberg built behind the scenes.
+The time an entrepreneur spends behind the scenes rarely make the headlines, yet this is the time where success is being created.
+Behind the "overnight" breakthrough are times spent improving and building discipline when there was no crowd.
+The visible moment we see is only the tip of an iceberg that was built behind the scenes.

-The myth of instant achievement not only distorts our expectations, it takes away our commitment to build something lasting.
-It misrepresents our expectations as entrepreneurs.
-If progress doesn't arrive quickly, we may feel behind.
-If recognition is delayed, we may assume it will never come.
-We compare our beginning to someone else's midpoint, forgetting the invisible years that brought them to where they are now.
-The idea of overnight success makes us restless and unable to be comfortable with the pace at which things naturally grow.
+Believing in instant success not only distorts our expectations, it also takes away our commitment to build something long-lasting.
+It makes us have false expectations as entrepreneurs.
+If progress doesn't come quickly, we believe that we're behind other people.
+If recognition is delayed, we assume that it will never come.
+We compare our beginnings to someone else's midpoint, and forget the invisible years that brought them to where they are now.
+Overnight success makes people find it difficult to come to terms with how things naturally grow in life and in business.

-True entrepreneurship is not a lottery win or a race for instant achievements but a journey of endurance.
-It asks us to commit to showing up daily, even when the results are not immediate.
-It rewards the progressive accumulation of skill, the building of systems and the persistent routine we maintain.
+True entrepreneurship is not a lottery win or a race for instant achievements.
+As entrepreneurs we need to commit to showing up daily, even when the results are not immediate.
+Our hard work pays off when we keep working on our skills and stay consistent with our routines.

-The allure of instant achievement also diminishes the value of the process.
+Instant achievement also brings down the value of our entrepreneurial experience.
 By glamorizing the "moment of discovery", we devalue the journey that brings us to that point.
-But those moments spent in isolation are not wasted.
-They build resilience, test your conviction, and improve your understanding.
+But moments spent in isolation are not wasted.
+They build resilience and improve your understanding.
 They are the foundation that allows success to sustain itself once it arrives.
-Without them, the moment would soon collapse because of lack of delayed gratification.
+Without a strong foundation, your success would soon collapse because of lack of delayed gratification.

 Entrepreneurs who practice endurance understand this process.
-They treat the early years as an process to master their skills and understanding & make consistent improvements.
-They know that systems built over time behind the scenes are the ones that can maintain their progress.
-They focus less on creating a "moment" and more on building a kind of brand that will speak for itself in time.
+They treat the early years as a time to master their skills and make consistent improvements.
+They know that systems that are gradually built behind the scenes are the ones that can maintain their progress.
+They focus less on creating a "moment" and more on building a kind of brand that will speak for itself in due time.

 There is also a kind of freedom in rejecting overnight success.
-When you accept that success takes time, you no longer measure yourself against someone else's pace.
-You stop looking for shortcuts and start paying attention to the small, consistent actions that accumulate.
+When you accept that success takes time, you no longer compare yourself to someone else's journey.
+You stop looking for shortcuts and start paying attention to the small, consistent actions that lead to real results.
 Your brand becomes less about receiving attention from others and more about establishing a foundation that can stand the test of time.

-The irony is that when the breakthrough moment finally arrives, it doesn't feel sudden to the one who experiences it.
-The entrepreneur recognizes it as a natural result of years spent working on their brand.
+The irony of it all is that when the breakthrough moment finally arrives, it doesn't feel sudden to the one who experiences it.
+They understand that the years they spent working on their brand has now paid off.
 To the outside world, it looks like a leap.
-To the one who went through the journey, it feels like the next step on a path they have been walking for a long time.
+To the one who went through the journey, it feels like the next step on a path they have been walking on for a long time.

-This perspective shifts how we define progress.
+This perspective changes how we define progress.
 Instead of asking "how quickly did it happen?", we ask "How deeply is a brand built?".
-Instead of chasing attention, we invest in resilience.
-Instead of fearing slow progress, we recognise it as a season in which we are transformed.
-By reframing progress in this way, we protect ourselves from the impatience that leads to temporary shortcuts, dilution and weak foundations.
+Instead of chasing attention, we work on our patience and resilience.
+Instead of being afraid of slow progress, we see it as a season in which we are transformed.
+When we look at progress in this way, we protect ourselves from temporary shortcuts and building weak foundations.

-Every entrepreneur will be tempted by this myth at some point.
-It is part of the cultural story we deal with.
-But resisting it, you are investing in your business for the long run.
-You are choosing to honour the slow work of building, to trust that consistency will outlast a momentary spotlight, and to believe that what lasts is more valuable than what arrives suddenly.
+Every entrepreneur will be tempted to chase instant success.
+But when you resist it, you are investing in your business for the long run.
+You are able to build your brand properly and you begin to believe that what lasts is more valuable than what is temporary.

 We invite you to trust the process of time.
-If your work feels unseen, do not confuse invisibility with irrelevance.
+If your feel that your brand has not been recognised yet, do not confuse invisibility with irrelevance.
 If your journey feels slow, do not mistake slowness for failure.
-The work you are doing now may not make headlines, but it is laying the foundation for a moment that will one day seem sudden to everyone else.
+What you are doing now in your business may not make headlines, but it is laying the foundation for a moment that will one day seem sudden to everyone else.

 And when that moment comes, it will not be an accident.
-It will be the result of years of understanding, consistency, and progress.
-Success may appear to arrive overnight, but its roots are always planted in the patient soil of time.
-Keep showing up, even if no one sees what you're doing, because the recognition you're waiting for is simply the world catching up to the foundation you've already laid.
+It will be the result of your hard work and patience.
+Success may appear to arrive overnight to the outside world, but its roots come from the time you've spent building your brand.
+Keep showing up, even if no one sees what you're doing.
+Because the recognition you're waiting for is simply the world catching up to the foundation you've already laid.

 Sentinel is Orvellei's journal of essays, practices and reflections.
 A written companion for entrepreneurs and brands across every stage of business.